tomnewport/alchex/notes/alchembed.md

 Important parts seem to be the free energy:

+From the gromacs manual:

 `free_energy          = yes`

+Interpolate between topology A (lambda=0) to topology B (lambda=1) and write the derivative of the Hamiltonian with respect to lambda (as specified with dhdl-derivatives), or the Hamiltonian differences with respect to other lambda values (as specified with foreign-lambda) to the energy file and/or to dhdl.xvg, where they can be processed by, for example g_bar.
+The potentials, bond-lengths and angles are interpolated linearly as described in the manual.
+When sc-alpha is larger than zero, soft-core potentials are used for the LJ and Coulomb interactions.

 `init_lambda          = 0.00`

+Starting value for lambda (float).
+Generally, this should only be used with slow growth (i.e. nonzero delta-lambda).
+In other cases, init-lambda-state should be specified instead.
+Must be greater than or equal to 0.

 `delta_lambda         = 1e-3`

+increment per time step for lambda

 `sc-alpha             = 0.1000`

+The soft-core alpha parameter, a value of 0 results in linear interpolation of the LJ and Coulomb interactions

 `sc-power             = 1`

+The power for lambda in the soft-core function, only the values 1 and 2 are supported

 `sc-r-power           = 6`

+The power of the radial term in the soft-core equation.
+Possible values are 6 and 48.
+6 is more standard, and is the default.
+When 48 is used, then sc-alpha should generally be much lower (between 0.001 and 0.003).

 `couple-moltype       = PROTEIN`

+Here one can supply a molecule type (as defined in the topology) for calculating solvation or coupling free energies.
+There is a special option system that couples all molecule types in the system.
+This can be useful for equilibrating a system starting from (nearly) random coordinates. free-energy has to be turned on.
+The Van der Waals interactions and/or charges in this molecule type can be turned on or off between lambda=0 and lambda=1, depending on the settings of couple-lambda0 and couple-lambda1.
+If you want to decouple one of several copies of a molecule, you need to copy and rename the molecule definition in the topology.

 `couple-lambda0       = none`

+The Van der Waals interactions are turned off and the charges are zero at lambda=0; soft-core interactions will be required to avoid singularities.

 `couple-lambda1       = vdw`

+The charges are zero (no Coulomb interactions) at lambda=0